Data type specifications can have explicit or implicit default values.

 NOT NULL AUTO_INCREMENT UNIQUE.

-With one exception, the default value must be a literal
+With one exception, the default value specified in a

-constant; it cannot be a function or an expression.
-This means,
+cannot be a function or an expression.
+This means, for example,

-for example, that you cannot set the default for a date column
+that you cannot set the default for a date column to be the

 CURRENT_DATE.
 The exception is